 by Jason Wasserman MD PhD FRCPC

-ACC is a slow-growing cancer.
-However, it can spread widely into tissues and organs surrounding the tumour.
-Unlike other types of cancer, ACC does not typically spread to lymph nodes unless it undergoes high grade transformation (see What is high grade transformation below).
+ACC grows slowly but spreads widely into surrounding tissues.
+However, unlike other types of cancer, ACC does not typically spread to lymph nodes unless it undergoes high-grade transformation (see below).

 The symptoms of ACC depend on where the tumour starts and the size of the tumour.
 Symptoms associated with tumours in the head and neck include pain, numbness, and tingling in the area of the tumour.
 In the skin or breast, the tumour may appear as a painless lump or nodule.
 Tumours in the lung may cause shortness of breath, coughing, or wheezing.